saar-win/personal-projects/stripe-clients/README.md

-# This script checks against the Stripe API the subscription key
+# This script checks key against the Stripe API.
-# and gets back from them the information about the plan of the client.

-1. get the subscription list from the Firestore.
+1. Get the subscriptions list from the Firestore.
-2. send to stripe the information about the client.
+2. Send to stripe the subscription key.
-3. write the information to biqQuery within right structure after formatting.
+3. Write the information to biqQuery.